daostack/arc.js_legacy/README.md

 ### Create a new DAO with schemes

-You may create a new DAO with schemes by including a "schemes" array.
+Create a new DAO with schemes by including a "schemes" array.
 This will register the schemes with all default permissions and voting machines.
 See `SchemesConfig` and `SchemeConfig`.

 ```javascript
 const newDao = await DAO.new({